-Regardless of review type (e.g., FES, promotion, etc...), the candidate is responsible for submitting appropriate, sufficient, and well-organized documentation to demonstrate their sustained pattern of professional competence and effectiveness.
+Regardless of review type (e.g., FES, promotion), the candidate is responsible for submitting appropriate, sufficient, and well-organized documentation to demonstrate their sustained pattern of professional competence and effectiveness.
 Candidates must document effective teaching, scholarly and/or creative activity, and service.
+Candidates seeking promotion to Professor must include evidence of sustained leadership in the department, college, university, and/or discipline.
 DPTAC relies solely on the contents of dossiers/faculty review portfolios.
 They must not evaluate candidates based on materials or activities that were not included in the dossier/portfolio.